Explore ways to buy Grammarly stock as we approach the Grammarly IPO date. Get access to select pre-IPO companies at Equitybee.

 The most likely way investors will be able to own Grammarly stock is to wait for the IPO and buy shares after the company goes public.
 There may be other opportunities to own the stock before the IPO.

-Here are some potential options to own Grammarly stock before, during, and after the IPO.
+Here are some potential options for owning Grammarly stock before, during, and after the IPO.

 Investors must be accredited to be eligible to buy pre-IPO shares directly.